JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 <include from="tools_intellij_platform_gradle_plugin.md" element-id="EAP_Status"/>

-The IntelliJ Platform Gradle Plugin introduces a set of tasks to handle activities of the plugin development for IntelliJ-based IDEs, such as building, verifying, testing, and publishing the output archive.
+The IntelliJ Platform Gradle Plugin introduces a set of tasks to handle activities of the plugin development for IntelliJ-based IDEs, such as building, verifying, testing, and publishing the plugin archive.

-Tasks are applied to the project with the [`org.jetbrains.intellij.platform.tasks`](tools_intellij_platform_gradle_plugin.md#plugin.tasks), which is a part of [`org.jetbrains.intellij.platform`](tools_intellij_platform_gradle_plugin.md#plugin.platform).
+Tasks are applied to the project with the [`org.jetbrains.intellij.platform.tasks`](tools_intellij_platform_gradle_plugin.md#plugin.tasks) subplugin, which is a part of [`org.jetbrains.intellij.platform`](tools_intellij_platform_gradle_plugin.md#plugin.platform).

 Each of the tasks has relations described between each other, inherit from [](tools_intellij_platform_gradle_plugin_task_awares.md) interfaces, respect configuration and build cache, and can be configured independently, but for the most cases, the [](tools_intellij_platform_gradle_plugin_extension.md) covers all necessary cases.